Drblessing/Multi-label-Keywords-Extraction-using-Transformers-BERT/README.md

 To further restrict the complexity of this task, I focused on only classifying the top 100 Tags in the dataset (please see notebook for more information).

-The final performance of the model yields an F1 score of ...
+The final performance of the model yields a accuracy of 93%.

 Further improvements to this model include:
 - Experiment more with increasing the number of tags our model can classify